Dave-team/Knowledge-base/Principles.md

 Overall
 - Do some work/reading in a social environment - e.g. coffee shop
-- Sunday afternoons could be Reddit catchups
+- Sunday afternoons could be Reddit/bookmark catchups
 - Weekends are to spend a bit more on food as well - trips to the local veg stores, fish mongers, butchers, bakers
 - Spend more sit down time with e.g. a book
 - Generally spend more time reflecting